fillet crappie

 The first step is to pull the fin back cut behind the gill, down to the backbone and then you run along the backbone.

-Then push the knife through go out the tail cut back to the ribcage while pressing down.
+Then push the knife through and go out the tail cut back to the ribcage while pressing down.

-And then you just go around the edges.
+And then you go around the edges.
 Boom, one side is down.

 Complete the same on the other side back to the ribcage on the backbone.
 You can feel the blade run along the ribcage.
 Simply go along the edge and around the ribcage.
 Now you have two pieces.